mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

 - State management relies on Riverpod providers (`authStateProvider`, `currentUserProvider`) watching changes from the rebuilt `AuthService`.
 - UI components react to state changes provided by these providers. `AccountSettingsPage` now explicitly watches `currentUserProvider` to ensure timely updates are passed down.
+- **Google display name extraction** is now handled correctly in `UserRepository.createUserFromAuth` by checking the provider data for Google sign-in information and prioritizing it over the auth user display name.
 - **Firestore writes (`createUserFromAuth`) are now timed correctly** (after auth state settles in linking flows) and **structured correctly** (initializing `collectionCount: 0` on creation) to align with Firestore rules and prevent permission errors during user document creation.
 - **Firestore rules (`allow update` for `/users/{userId}`) have been updated** to permit updates where `collectionCount` is present but unchanged.